NHSDigital/software-engineering-quality-framework/practices/open-source.md

     - [5.2 Stay on the old version](#52-stay-on-the-old-version)
     - [5.3 Replace the dependency](#53-replace-the-dependency)

-This section provides guidance for teams who either consume open source dependencies, or are considering whether to make their own projects public.
+This section provides guidance for teams who either consume open source dependencies, or want to understand our responsibilities when we [code in the open](https://service-manual.nhs.uk/standards-and-technology/service-standard-points/12-make-new-source-code-open).

 ## 1. Context